dhellmann/pymotw/PyMOTW/imp/index.rst

 Finding Modules
 ===============

-The first step to loading a module is finding.
-The find_module() function scans the import search path looking for a package or module with the given name.
-It returns an open file handle (if appropriate for the type), filename where the module was found, and "description" (a tuple such as those returned by get_suffixes()).
+The first step to loading a module is finding it. ``find_module()`` scans the import search path looking for a package or module with the given name.
+It returns an open file handle (if appropriate for the type), filename where the module was found, and "description" (a tuple such as those returned by ``get_suffixes()``).

 .. include:: imp_find_module.py
     :literal:
     :start-after: #end_pymotw_header

-find_module() does not pay attention to dotted package names (example.submodule), so the caller has to take care to pass the correct path for any nested modules.
-That means that when importing the submodule from the package, you need to give a path that points to the package directory for find_module() to locate the module you're looking for.
+``find_module()`` does not pay attention to dotted package names ("example.submodule"), so the caller has to take care to pass the correct path for any nested modules.
+That means that when importing the submodule from the package, you need to give a path that points to the package directory for ``find_module()`` to locate the module you're looking for.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'imp_find_module.py'))
 .. }}}
 .. {{{end}}}

-If find_module() cannot locate the module, it raises an ImportError.
+If ``find_module()`` cannot locate the module, it raises an :ref:`ImportError <exceptions-ImportError>`.

 .. include:: imp_find_module_error.py
     :literal: